Agnes Martin: Early life

 Martin was publicly known to have schizophrenia, although it was undocumented until 1962.
 She even once opted for electric shock therapy for treatment at Bellevue Hospital in New York.
 Martin did have the support of her friends from the Coenties Slip, who came together after one of her episodes to enlist the help of a respected psychiatrist, who as an art collector was a friend to the community.
 However, her struggle was a largely private and individual one, and the full effect of the mental illness on her life is unknown.

 Martin left New York City abruptly in 1967, disappearing from the art world to live alone.
 After eighteen months on the road camping across both Canada and the western United States, Martin settled in Mesa Portales, near Cuba, New Mexico (1968-1977).
 She rented a 50-acre property and lived a simple life in an adobe home that she built for herself, adding four other buildings over the years.
 During these years she did not paint, until 1971, when she was approached by curator Douglas Crimp who was interested in organizing her first solo non-commercial exhibition.
 Subsequently, Martin started to write and lecture at various universities about her work.
 Slowly Martin's interest in painting renewed as well.
 She approached Pace Gallery about her work and the gallery's founder Arne Glimcher (b.1938) became her lifelong dealer.
 Finally able to own her own property, she moved to Galisteo, New Mexico, where she lived until 1993.
 She built an adobe home there too, still choosing an austere lifestyle.
-Although she still preferred solitude and she lived alone, Martin was more active in the art world, travelling extensively and showing in Canada, the United States, and internationally.
+Although she still preferred solitude and lived alone, Martin was more active in the art world, travelling extensively and showing in Canada, the United States, and internationally.
 In 1993 she moved to a retirement residence in Taos, New Mexico, where she lived until her death in 2004.

 Many of her paintings bear positive names such as Happy Holiday (1999) and I Love the Whole World (2000).
-In an interview in 1989, discussing her life and her painting, Agnes Martin said, "Beauty and perfection are the same.
+In an interview in 1989, discussing her life and her painting, Martin said, "Beauty and perfection are the same.
 They never occur without happiness."